PierrotMetille/Github_Profile/README.md

 - He know how to code
 - He do have Github basics
-- He almost have his IT CFC
+- He's close to have his IT CFC

   *And for the best coz everyone know it*
 - He's **handsome**